Talend/component-runtime/sample-parent/sample-connector/src/main/resources/icons/README.md

 Created with
 https://uxwing.com/svg-icon-editor/ - [LICENSE](https://uxwing.com/license/) (Attribution and Credit is NOT required)

-Need to be svg or png with:
+Need to be SVG and/or PNG with (Better to provide both with svg2png):
+ - PNG must be
    - 32x32
- - renamed as _iconXX.png at the end

-Better to provide both with svg2png
+   - named  NAME_iconXX.png
+ - SVG
+   - 16x16
+   - named  NAME_.svg

 For test purpose:
  - family and has PNG and SVG